 8. Don’t use up all your budget (yet!)

 Leave some room in your budget for unexpected things.
 So if, for example, your original meal budget per person is $150, only aim to book 80-90% of that, meaning around $120-135 will be your goal booking.

 Suppose you are working with a caterer or a venue; check your options for both pricing.
 Similar menus, but of course, the more expensive one has more stuff in it.
 Book the $120-$135 price range.
 This means you have booked your venue/caterer.

-Note, however, that if you chose to do this, make sure to speak to your venue coordinator/caterer; when is the last date for you to give the final menu choice and numbers.
+Note that if you choose to do this, make sure to speak to your venue coordinator/caterer; when is the last date for you to give the final menu choice and numbers?
 This way, you can decide and plan better.

 Ask your venue about other things that you might want to book somewhere else first and see what they can offer for you.
 More often than not, they will be able to help you and get you better pricing.

 Don’t let anyone push you into making decisions that you are not comfortable with.
-Research and vetting, combined with your gut, will be your best compass in finding the right vendors and people to entrust your wedding to.
+In combination with your gut, research, and vetting will be your best compass in finding the right vendors and people to entrust your wedding to.